Real Estate and Community Information

 Parks and Recreation

-Youngsville is very close to the Chapman State Park, which has many opportunities to spend time in nature.
+Youngsville is very close to Chapman State Park, which has many opportunities to spend time in nature.
 There is also the Brokenstraw Valley Swimming Pool, which is part of the Hilltop Park Recreation Area, and it features a Free Community Day each year.
-Island Park presents sporting opportunities as does Division Street Field, and Legion field.
+Island Park presents sporting opportunities as does Division Street Field, and Legion Field.
 If you have children or you like to watch sports, you may want to consider homes near these areas.
 There is also Pool Hill, which presents a nice sledding opportunity in the winter when it snows.

 Attractions and Activities